-When a workplace fatality occurs it is tragic and often WorkCover death benefits and Common Law Negligence Claims for the families affected are overlooked, writes compensation lawyer, Jeremy Roche.
+When a workplace fatality occurs it is tragic and often WorkCover death benefits and Common Law Negligence Claims for the families affected are overlooked, writes Compensation Law Partner, Jeremy Roche.

 WorkCover death benefit payments and common law negligence claims are an important area of compensation law for workers.
 Despite the proliferation of occupational health and safety (OHS) laws and industry regulation, Australia has incurred an alarming spate of workplace deaths across the country.

 According to Safework Australia, in the year-to-date to 1 August 2019, there have been 83 workplace deaths – the same number for the previous year period.
 Approximately 425 Australian workers have lost their lives in workplace accidents between 2017 and mid-2019.

 The majority of these workers were male, employed in industries such as construction, agriculture, warehouse, mining, and transport.

 The fatalities have been caused by catastrophic accidents such as agricultural machinery accidents, mining equipment accidents, construction/machinery accidents, forklift accidents, power tool accidents, falling from heights (eg. at a construction site), being crushed to death (eg. by a scaffolding tower that collapsed), electrocution or fatal wounding by moving objects.

 The high number of workplace fatalities might indicate that some employers (and industries) are too lax in their safety procedures and their duty of care to their own employee safety and welfare.
 In a recent survey of the Australian Council of Trade Unions, 80% of 26,000 respondents indicated they do not think Australian workplaces take safety seriously enough.